 Have you ever gone home after a busy day only to realize you missed out on publicizing a critical initiative on a key social channel?
 Rather than leaving social media boosts of crucial promotions to the last minute, it’s helpful to plan for their broadcast well in advance.
-Calendaring social media content allows you to plan for significant announcements, prepare appropriate images, create landing page URLs, etc. It provides an opportunity to have available materials on hand to complete social content.
+Using a content calendar for your social media content allows you to plan for significant announcements, prepare appropriate images, create landing page URLs, etc. It provides an opportunity to have available materials on hand to complete social content.

-There are calendaring and editorial workflow tools available for managing social media editorial calendars, including CoSchedule, Kapost, and Divvy HQ.
-However, you can get started without a financial investment by using Microsoft Excel or Google Sheets (example above).
+There are calendar, workflow and strategy tools available for managing social media editorial calendars, including CoSchedule, Kapost, and Divvy HQ.
+However, you can get started without a financial investment by using a spreadsheet - Microsoft Excel or Google Sheets (example above).
 The tool you use is less important than its ability to assist you in documenting social media activities in an easy-to-navigate manner.

-So what to include in a social media editorial calendar?
-I’ve found including the following columns or fields to be immensely helpful:
+So what to include in a social media content calendar?
+We have found including the following fields to be immensely helpful:

 • Day of the week

-◦ This is important to include, in case there are any day-specific hashtags or topics (such as #TBT) to consider, or if weekend content differs from weekday content.
+◦ This is naturally important to include in any calendar, in case there are any day-specific hashtags or topics (such as #TBT) to consider, or if weekend content differs from weekday content.

 • Date and time of the post